 Care plan for a child with osteosarcoma includes prevention of injury, improved condition of oral mucous membranes, relief from anxiety and absence of complications.

-Here are four (4) nursing care plans (NCP) for osteogenic sarcoma (Osteosarcoma):
+Here are four (4) nursing care plans (NCP) and nursing diagnosis (NDx) for osteogenic sarcoma (Osteosarcoma):

 Ineffective Protection: Decrease in the ability to guard self from internal or external threats such as illness or injury.